 · a business whose function is to act as a finder of buyers for businesses.

 It can use this form as its own standard terms of business when being

 appointed as a finder.

-However, certain provisions in the template as slightly slanted towards the
+However, certain provisions in the template are slightly slanted towards the

 finder so that it is particularly suited to being used by a finder as its